 By increasing our Instagram post frequency and using Tailwind for Instagram’s Smart Schedule to post at the best possible times for engagement we were able to triple the Instagram likes our own account in just three months.

-The easiest way to set a goal of a post a day is with an Instagram scheduler that creates a slot every day for you to fill.
+The easiest way to set a goal of a post a day is with an Instagram scheduler (Here’s a roundup of Instagram Scheduling Tools) that creates a slot every day for you to fill.
 Tailwind for Instagram comes with all kinds of clever tools and efficiencies, like a browser extension that allows you to regram posts from around the web to your queue in seconds, a 9 Grid View so you can keep your profile page looking beautifully curated, and the ability to find the best hashtags, save lists of hashtags and add them to your posts with just one click.

-Tailwind for Instagram pushes notifications to your phone when it’s time for you to post.
-Your photo and caption load directly into the Instagram app.
+Tailwind for Instagram will auto post video and photos for you, or you can decided to use notifications for photo posts.
 We recorded time trials and discovered that the average marketer could save hours every year in workflow efficiencies alone!

 Start a Free Trial of Tailwind for Instagram!